Cost-effective Dual Enrollment Courses

 Or an overall philosophy that's just .... different!

-It means we get to offer DODO readers more options and more opportunities.
+It means we get to tell DODO users about more options and more opportunities.

 You bet!